 A shock adsorbing footpeg system that flexes forward and back to the degree you prefer.
 It is fully adjustable with multiple platform sizes and multiple bushing options.
 We are changing the future of what a footpeg system can be, with an industry-first high-density plastic platform that is self-lubricating and ready to take all the abuses of modern trail riding.

 These are made out of stainless steel and carry a Lifetime Warranty.
 They mount directly to the frame of the bike with a pin.
 They have two threaded holes that support the spindle and bushing bolt.
 These are unique designs for specific year make and model bikes.

-These Spindles are non-heat treated and designed to be able to bend back straight in most cases.
+These Spindles are 12.9 rated hardware and designed to be able to bend back straight in most cases rather than break.
 Steel has great fatigue strength when it comes to getting bent.
 Footpegs tend to take the most abuse out of all the components.
 We designed our hardware to bend rather than break in a major impact.
 The idea is that the spindle will bend before the platform you stand on does.
 This means that the cheapest and easiest part to replace fails rather than the more expensive platform.
 Plus keeping a spare spindle in your pack doesn't take up much space and is cheap insurance to make sure your ride doesn't get ruined.

 The Bushing Bolt

 These Bushing Bolts are grade 12.9 rated and zinc coated.
 They have a button head design and less chance that they will hit squarely on a rock and bend.
 A multi-use thread locker has been applied, so you can remove them to change bushings and the thread lock will hold up.
 Steal has great fatigue strength when it comes to getting bent.
 Footpegs tend to take the most abuse out of all the components.
 We designed our hardware to bend rather than break in and major impact.